1922 United States Navy aircraft designation system: Design number

 In cases where an aircraft was its manufacturer's first design for a particular mission, the 1 would not be written.
 Thus the Consolidated Catalina patrol aircraft was the PBY, not PB1Y, and the McDonnell Phantom was FH, not F1H.

 Manufacturer

 The codes used to denote manufacturers were not unique to a single company as they were reassigned, usually when the company had either ceased operations or had not produced an aircraft for the Navy for a considerable period of time.
 Additionally, aircraft built under license received a separate design number than the aircraft produced by the designing company.
 For example, Goodyear produced the Vought F4U Corsair as the FG and the Grumman TBF Avenger torpedo bomber was produced by General Motors as the TBM.
-Foreign aircraft generally did not receive a designation under this system unless they were to be built under license in the United States, or were built for use in the United States, such as aircraft built in Canada, including the Fairchild-Canada SBF Helldiver and Canadian-Vickers PBV Catalina.
+This convention extended to naval aircraft built under license in foreign nations, such as the Fairchild-Canada SBF Helldiver and Canadian-Vickers PBV Catalina.